Front post double crochet, a handy stitch used for a project like the brims of hats, cables, and sleeve cuffs.

 Front Post vs. Back Post Crochet

-The only difference between front and back post stitches is where you insert the hook into the fabric to start.
+The difference between front and back post stitches is where you insert the hook into the fabric.

 What Does Fpdc Stand For In Crochet?